 Anike’s list of South African science fiction writers was mentioned in Geoff Ryman’s 100 African Writers of SFF: Part Six in Strange Horizons Magazine.

 “Writing tickled my fancy from a very young age but I didn’t have the patience to sit down and break out my stories onto paper.
 When I got to high school and we started writing creative essays, I gradually learned how to tell a short story.
 It was in my later teen years that I actively began writing fiction.

 It started with a couple of short stories that I asked my gran to edit.
 Being young and confident, I sent them to Penguin and to the Nova Science-fiction and Fantasy Short Story competition.
-Needless to say, both were rejected, but I did get a good critique from Penguin.
-I sort-of gave up on writing then, only doing a few short essays and a children’s poetic fable, Animal Kingdom, for my daughter as I entered my twentieth year of life.
+Needless to say, both were rejected but I did get a good critique from Penguin.
+I sort-of gave up on writing then, only doing a few short essays and a children’s poetic fable, Animal Kingdom, for my daughter as I entered my 20th year of life.

 Introduction To Social Sciences

 “It started when I met my husband.
 Nic was a student studying political science, which piqued my interest.
 I started tagging along with him to his classes, initially as a way to engage in conversations with him, and that’s when I was introduced to sociology, anthropology, history, politics, and philosophy.
 It was then that I discovered I have a love of the social sciences.